rvedotrc/spud/README.md

 The next step is to change the "next" file to include whatever changes you want to be in CloudFormation – in this case, we can simply copy the "generated" file over before running `spud apply`:

-FIXME: at this point you currently have to edit `stack_names.json` to include the desired region. :-(

 ```
     cp tmp/templates/template-main.generated.json tmp/templates/template-main.next.json